Abortion amendment, Abraham's successor on Louisiana ballot

 Incumbent Republican Ralph Abraham, an unsuccessful candidate for governor last year, is keeping a self-imposed term-limits vow, bowing out of the House after three terms as the representative from a sprawling northeast Louisiana-based district.

-He has endorsed his chief of staff, Luke Letlow, as his replacement and Letlow has garnered support from others in the Republican House delegation.
-The question is whether he can win outright against eight opponents — three other Republicans and four Democrats on Tuesday.
-If nobody gets more than 50% of the vote in the nonpartisan election, the top two finishers go on to a December runoff.
+He endorsed his chief of staff, Luke Letlow, as his replacement and Letlow garnered support from others in the Republican House delegation.
+The question was whether such backing could propel him to an outright victory against eight opponents — three other Republicans and four Democrats — on Tuesday.
+In Louisiana's nonpartisan elections, if nobody gets more than 50% of the vote, the top two finishers go on to a runoff.
+This year's runoff would take place in December.

 Federal Election Commission reports showed Letlow with a strong funding advantage over his competitors, including Republicans Randall Scott Harrison, a member of the Ouachita Parish Police Jury; and state Rep. John Lance Harris.
 Democrats in the race include social worker Sandra Christophe and Martin Lemelle Jr., chief operating officer at Grambling State University.